-1) East African Coastal Forests
+1. East African Coastal Forests

-The Democratic Republic of Congo, Malawi, Nigeria and Rwanda have all seen significant losses to their forests; one report says that nearly 90 percent of the original moist forests are gone in West Africa.
+The Democratic Republic of Congo, Malawi, Nigeria and Rwanda have all witnessed significant losses to their forests; one report states that nearly 90 percent of the original moist forests have disappeared in West Africa.

-2) The Mountains of Southwest China
+2. The mountains of Southwest China

-Despite so little of the original forest cover remaining, the region contains 50 percent of China’s birds and mammals as well as cultural diversity, as members of 17 of China’s 55 ethnic minority groups reside here.
+Despite so little original forest cover remaining, the region contains 50 percent of China’s birds and mammals.
+There’s also ample cultural diversity, as members of 17 of China’s 55 ethnic minority groups reside here.

-3) The Atlantic Forest of South America
+3. The Atlantic forest of South America

-This region (stretching from Brazil into Argentina and Paraguay) is home to some of the earth’s most diverse ecosystems with 20,000 species of plants and thousands of wildlife species including jaguars, golden lion tamarins, woolly spider monkeys and maned three-toed sloths.
+This region — stretching from Brazil into Argentina and Paraguay — is home to some of the earth’s most diverse ecosystems.
+South America’s Atlantic forests contain 20,000 species of plants and thousands of wildlife species, including jaguars, golden lion tamarins, woolly spider monkeys and maned three-toed sloths.

-Extending from eastern India to the Malay Peninsula and including Laos (in the photo), Thailand and Cambodia, this region is another biodiversity hotspot.
-It is home to 1,300 bird species and new animal species are still being discovered in its 2 million kilometers.
-It is home to gibbons, Kitti’s hog-nosed bat (one of the smallest mammals in the world — it’s the size of a bumblebee) and freshwater turtles inhabit this unique ecosystem.
+Extending from eastern India to the Malay Peninsula and including Laos — pictured above – Thailand and Cambodia, this region represents another biodiversity hotspot.
+Indo-Burma forests are home to 1,300 bird species — and new animal species are still being discovered within its 2 million kilometers.
+Gibbons, Kitti’s hog-nosed bat — one of the smallest mammals in the world, the size of a bumblebee — and freshwater turtles inhabit this unique ecosystem.

-5) California Floristic Province Forests
+5. California Floristic Province forests

-Located in Oregon, California and Baja California in Mexico, the California Floristic Province has a Mediterranean-like climate that is home to the giant sequoia (the largest living organism on the planet) and the coastal redwoods.
-It is also the largest breeding ground for birds in the U.S. and home to threatened species including the giant kangaroo rat and the desert slender salamander.
+Located in Oregon, California and Mexico’s Baja California, the California Floristic Province has a Mediterranean-like climate that is home to the giant sequoia — the largest living organism on the planet — and the coastal redwoods.
+The forest is also the largest breeding ground for birds in the U.S. and home to threatened species, including the giant kangaroo rat and the desert slender salamander.